jimthoburn/picture-gallery/README.markdown

 ### Quick start

-You can [remix this Glitch](https://glitch.com/edit/#!/picture-gallery) to make your own gallery 🎏
+You can [remix this Glitch project](https://glitch.com/edit/#!/picture-gallery) to make your own gallery 🎏

 ### Automation

-If you have a lot of images, you can use this GitHub project to automatically generate different image sizes and data for your albums and then publish them as a static web site.
+If you have a lot of images, you can automatically generate different image sizes and data for your albums and then publish them as a static web site.

 Here are the basic steps: